 Measurement Objective and Measurement Date for Awards Classified as Liabilities: At the grant date, the measurement objective for liabilities incurred under share-based compensation arrangements is the same as the measurement objective for equity instruments awarded to grantees as described in paragraph 38.
 However, the measurement date for liability instruments is the date of settlement.

-Intrinsic Value Option for Awards Classified as Liabilities: A reporting entity shall make a policy decision of whether to measure all of its liabilities incurred under share-based payment arrangements at fair value or to measure all such liabilities at intrinsic value..
+Intrinsic Value Option for Awards Classified as Liabilities: A reporting entity shall make a policy decision of whether to measure all of its liabilities incurred under share-based payment arrangements (for employee and nonemployee awards) issued in exchange for goods or services at fair value or at intrinsic value.
+However, the reporting entity shall initially and subsequently measure awards determined to be consideration payable to a customer at fair value.

 52. A reporting entity may not be able to reasonably estimate the fair value of its equity share options, nonemployee awards and similar instruments because it is not practicable for the reporting entity to estimate the expected volatility of its share price.
-In that situation, the entity shall account for its equity share options, nonemployee awards and similar instruments based on a value calculated using the historical volatility of an appropriate industry sector index instead of the expected volatility of the entity’s share price (the calculated value).
-A reporting entity’s use of calculated value shall be consistent between employee share-based payment transactions and nonemployee share-based payment transactions.
+In that situation, the entity shall account for its equity share options, nonemployee awards and similar instruments based on a value calculated using the historical volatility of an appropriate industry sector index instead of the expected volatility of the entity’s share price (permitted value).
+A reporting entity’s use of permitted value shall be consistent between employee share-based payment transactions and nonemployee share-based payment transactions.
 Throughout the remainder of this statement, provisions that apply to accounting for share options, nonemployee awards and similar instruments at fair value also apply to calculated value.

 Staff Note: Paragraph 98 references “permitted value in accordance with paragraph 52”, but terminology was not consistent between paragraphs.
 NAIC staff changed "calculated value" to “permitted value” to allow for easier cross-referencing.